 Example:

-A seller lists a property for $250,000.
-Instead of taking out a mortgage, you agree to pay the seller $1,500 per month at a 4% interest rate over a 15-year period, eliminating the need for a bank loan and reducing closing costs.
+A seller lists a property at $250,000.
+Instead of involving a bank, you agree to pay them $1,500 per month at a 4% interest rate over 15 years.
+No bank loan, lower closing costs, and terms negotiated directly between you and the seller.

 Why It Works: